 Note that the classification recommendation might affect the final contract.
 For example, if you need to engage a freelancer as an employee, you’ll need to pay according to the employment laws of that worker’s location.

-- Job title: Create a one line summary of the work
+- Job title: Create a one line summary of the work, such as “Software engineer for an e-commerce business”

-- Job description: Describe what the work is about and what you hope the talent will do
+- Scope of work: Describe what the work is about and what you hope the talent will do.
+You can add attachments to provide more information

 - Desired payment amount: Provide details regarding how much talent will be paid

-- Expected weekly hours: Provide the maximum number of hours that expect talent to work —this is required for classification and helps set expectations for talent
+- Expected weekly hours: Provide the maximum number of hours that expect talent to work — this helps set expectations for talent, and it is required for classification if you use our classification services

-You’ll choose from multiple choice questions to let us know how you and talent will collaborate to get the job done.
+If you choose to use our classification services, you’ll answer multiple choice questions to let us know how you and talent will collaborate to get the job done.
+Using our classification services is optional.

 Hiring in the United States